juho-lee/set_transformer/README.md

 In an effort to reduce computational complexity, we introduce an attention scheme inspired by inducing point methods from sparse Gaussian process literature.
 It reduces the computation time of self-attention from quadratic to linear in the number of elements in the set.
  We show that our model is theoretically attractive and we evaluate it on a range of tasks, demonstrating the state-of-the-art performance compared to recent methods for set-structured data.

-## Contents
+## Experiments

-This repository implements the maximum value regression (section 5.1) and the amortized clustering (section 5.3) experiments in the [paper](http://proceedings.mlr.press/v97/lee19d.html).
+This repository implements the maximum value regression (section 5.1), amortized clustering (section 5.3), and point cloud classification (section 5.5) experiments in the [paper](http://proceedings.mlr.press/v97/lee19d.html).

+### Maximum Value Regression

-The maximum value regression experiment is reproduced in `max_regression_demo.ipynb`.
+This experiment is reproduced in `max_regression_demo.ipynb`.

+### Amortized Clustering

-To run amortized clustering experiment with Set Transformer, run
+To run the amortized clustering experiment with Set Transformer, run
 ```
 python run.py --net=set_transformer
 ```